 DISABILITY GENETICS AND FAMILY MEDICAL HISTORY Are you disabled?
 Do you have a disability?
+Are you healthy?
 Do you have any disability conditions?
 What medications are you currently taking?
 Do mental health conditions run in your family?
 Whether he/she ever has taken leave for surgery or medical treatment, or how much sick leave he/she has taken in the past year?
 Have you ever filed a workers' compensation claim?
 What is your workers' compensation history?
 What is your general health condition?
-Have you received disability insurance?
-Do you smoke?
-Can you perform the essential functions of the position, with or without reasonable accommodations?
+Have you received disability insurance? • Can you perform the essential functions of the position, with or without reasonable accommodations?
 GINA prohibits the use of genetic information in employment decisions including hiring, firing, pay, job assignments, training, etc. Family medical history is included in the definition of genetic information.
 CITIZENSHIP OR NATIONAL ORIGIN Of what country are you a citizen?
 When did you become a U.S. citizen?
 Do you intend to become a U.S. citizen?
+You sound like you have an accent, where are you from?
 Where were you born?
+Where were your parents born?
 Can you provide a birth certificate?
 Where did you learn to speak a foreign language?
-What languages do you speak at home?
-Are you authorized to work in the U.S.?
+What languages do you speak at home? • Are you authorized to work in the U.S.?
 After employment, can you submit proof of U.S. citizenship, authorization to work in the U.S?
-What languages do you speak fluently? (if job-related) Wait to ask for emergency contact names until after hired, as it could be viewed as a question about national origin or sexual orientation.
+What languages do you read, write or speak fluently? (if job-related) Wait to ask for emergency contact names until after hired, as it could be viewed as a question about national origin or sexual orientation.